o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 Both `AzNetworking` and the **Multiplayer Gem** use serialization for performant network communication through packets and RPCs.
 Consequently, serialization directly relates to bandwidth utilization in network communication.
 For cases when a bespoke serializer is desirable, `AzNetworking` and the Multiplayer Gem provide good examples of how to use a serializer.

-This section describes the various Serializer implementations included in AzNetworking and how to author a serialization function for an object model.
-It also describes Serializers that function as wrappers that can be used to supplement other Serializer types.
+This section describes the various serializer implementations that are included in `AzNetworking`, and how to author a serialization function for an object model.
+It also describes serializers that function as wrappers that can be used to supplement other serializer types.

 ## ISerializer